vault27/Foundation/vxlan.md

 ## Static configuration
 First packet and broadcast are sent to all peers, configured for this VNI.

+## Firewall injection
+- Connected to border leaf via TRUNK interface
+- All required subinterfaces are configured on firewall
+- On all required clients we configure firewall as a default gateway
+- All traffic between VLANs goes via firewall
+- Bottle neck for the entire network
+- High load on border leaf
+- ePBR can be also used

 ## Configuration on Nexus 9000
 We create special Loopback for overlay, announce it to BGP.
 For every VLAN where clients are connected we configure VNI.
-Firewall is a default gateway for clients.
-Firewall is connected to the borderleaf with TRUNK port, subinterfaces are configured on firewall.
 Next we configure nve interface, where we configure peers for every VNI.

 ```